yngvem/pycon25-tutorial/pdm/tutorial/02-more-about-dependencies/09-static-code-checkers.md

 [tool.ruff.lint]
 select = ["I"]
 ```
-3. Run `pdm run ruff check --fix .` and look at your code file.
+3. Run `pdm run ruff check --fix .` and look at your `tests/test_pycon.py` file.
 What changed?
 What do you think will happen if you run `pdm run ruff check` again?
-4. Run `pdm run ruff format .` and look at your code file.
+4. Run `pdm run ruff format .` and look at your `tests/test_pycon.py` file.
 How is the `format` argument different from the `check` argument?

 <img src="../../../assets/post_it_yellow.svg" alt="Illustration of a pink post it note" width="50px" />